wgy1027/postFireSeverityAssessment/english/Young-Sheldon-S01E01.md

 'Cause I'm dyin'.

-I'd rather not.
+GEORGE: I'd rather not.

-G minor.
+YOUNG SHELDON: G minor.

-F.
+YOUNG SHELDON: F.

-E flat.
+YOUNG SHELDON: E flat.

-C minor.
+YOUNG SHELDON: C minor.

 You have perfect pitch.

-Okay.
+YOUNG SHELDON: Okay.

 Sweetheart, you should really pursue music.

-No, thank you.
+YOUNG SHELDON: No, thank you.
 Musicians take drugs.
 Is there a faculty restroom I could use?

 (whistle blows)